ptomulik/typeout/README.rst

 Things that work:

   - fundamental c++ types (fundamental c++ types are pre-registered),
-  - function pointers (work out of box),
+  - function pointers (work out of box) and registered function pointers,
   - registering custom classes and structures,
   - registering template classes (with type and non-type parameters),
   - handling cv-qualified types, references, pointers and array extents for each